-During his time in prison he was said to be cheerful and was liked by his guards with whom he established a bond and posed in photographs with.
+During his time in prison, he was said to be cheerful and was liked by his guards with whom he established a bond and posed in photographs with.

-He was tried on 10 October 1865, and it proved almost impossible to find anyone to speak in his defence though General Wheeler, who was widely admired for having fought an honourable war did appear as a character witness saying that he was a good soldier who had merely been carrying his orders.
+He was tried on 10 October 1865, and it proved almost impossible to find anyone to speak in his defence though General Wheeler, who was widely admired for having fought an honourable war did appear as a character witness saying that he was a good soldier who had merely been carrying out orders.
 The strongest testimony against him came from an old adversary “Tinker” Dave Beatty, who had led a band of pro-Union guerrillas in the same area of East Tennessee.
 They had tried many times to kill one another and had ended up sharing a grudging respect.

 It is somewhat ironic that Ferguson was largely convicted on the testimony of a man who had committed similar crimes.

 Samuel “Champ” Ferguson was hanged on 20 October 1865.
-He declared on the scaffold that: “I am yet a rebel, and will die a rebel”.
+He declared on the scaffold that: “I am yet a rebel and will die a rebel”.

-His last request was that his body should be removed to White County Tennessee, and be buried in good rebel soil.
+His last request was that his body should be removed to White County Tennessee and be buried in good rebel soil.

 Share this post: